Nonprofit Management and Community Engagement Fellowships

-Graduate fellowships for the community engagement program help defray tuition costs while building and enhancing your professional skills.
+Graduate fellowships for the nonprofit management and community engagement program help defray tuition costs while building and enhancing your professional skills.

 Fellowship Types

-The School of Education and Social Policy offers a wide range of internal (on-campus) graduate fellowship opportunities of the following types:
+The School of Education and Social Policy offers a wide range of external (off-campus) and internal (on-campus) graduate fellowship opportunities of the following types:

 - Presidential Fellowships provide 100% of your graduate tuition and include a 9-month, unpaid fellowship placement of 25 hours per week.